paulocilasjr/Tutorial_Galaxy-Ludwig/tutorials/galaxy-ludwig/tutorial.md

 The config.yaml file is crucial as it defines the entire structure of your machine learning experiment.
 This configuration file tells Ludwig how to process your data, what model to use, how to train it, and what outputs to generate.

-The rational on how this file was construct for this dataset is the following:
+The rationale on how this file was constructed for this dataset is the following:
 i) The model takes images as input and uses a stacked convolutional neural network (CNN) to extract features. ii) It consists of two convolutional layers followed by a fully connected layer, with dropout applied to both the second convolutional layer and the fully connected layer to reduce overfitting. iii) The model is trained to classify images into categories (e.g., recognizing digits), and it will train for 5 epochs.